Pink discography

-American singer and songwriter Pink has released nine studio albums, one live album, five video albums, six compilation albums, 59 singles (including 3 as a featured artist), three charity singles, six promotional singles, and 51 music videos.
+American singer and songwriter Pink has released nine studio albums, one live album, five video albums, six compilation albums, 59 singles (including 3 as a featured artist), three charity singles, six promotional singles, and 53 music videos.
 Throughout her career, Pink has sold 60 million albums, 75 million singles and 2.4 million DVDs worldwide.
 According to RIAA, she has sold 18 million albums and 13.5 million digital singles.
 She is also UK's second best-selling female artist of the 21st century.
 Billboard ranked her as the fifth top female artist of the 2000s (13th overall), eighth top female artist of the 2010s (18th overall) and the 59th greatest artist of all time.
 Official Charts Company hailed her as UK's most played female artist of the 21st century.
+She has also had notable success in Australia, where she has placed five albums at either number 1 or number 2 on the ARIA year-end chart.
+"The Truth About Love" topped the year-end chart there for 2012 and 2013 respectively, becoming the first album to do so in two consecutive years.

 In 2000, she released her debut studio album, Can't Take Me Home.
 It has sold four million units worldwide and yielded three singles, "There You Go", "Most Girls", and "You Make Me Sick".
 A year later, Pink recorded the Moulin Rouge! version of "Lady Marmalade" with Christina Aguilera, Mýa, and Lil' Kim.
 Later that year, Pink released her second studio album, Missundaztood, which has sold 15 million copies worldwide.
 The record was promoted by four singles, "Get the Party Started", "Don't Let Me Get Me", "Just Like a Pill", and "Family Portrait", all of which achieved commercial success.